daniel-fanjul-alcuten/floc/README.md

 1. Simple: specialized replaceable processes using clean interfaces.
 1. Distributed: client server architecture.
+1. Performant: optimized for data safety and speed.
 1. Deduplicating: data and metadata is deduplicated.
-1. Performant: optimized for data safety and performance.
+1. Incremental: backups are incrementally made but data is non-incrementally stored.

 Current state
 =============